-a.
-'But studying young adults is unfortunately far more difficult than stuidying children, for they are less creative and already belong to an organised society which channels
+2. &#x27;But studying young adults is unfortunately far more difficult than studying children, for they are less creative and already belong to an organized society which channels

 A number of specialists in psychopedagogy, notably in the Soviet Union, criticize this chronological classification on the grounds that it considers mental development as a spontaneous process independent of instruction.